Risingfeanyx/cPanel_centos_scripts/readme.md

 <h1>A collection of my commonly used cPanel/Centos scripts </h1>
 <h2>Larger scripts</h2>

 #quick overview of server/connections.
-Can be used with/without site arguments.
+Primarily geared towards Apache, will clean up for nginx soon.

 ```
 {